roman-milk/roman-milk.github.io/cvsn.md

  "I'll suck to that," Beth answered with a drunken giggle, and bobbed her head up and down on my cock several times before passing my cock to Debbie.

  Debbie laughed, and did the same, sucking me deeply and fully several times, then pulling away and pointing my cock at Karen.
 Karen again shook her head laughing and then took my cock in her mouth and pushed her face down on it achingly slow, eyes locked on mine.
 She pulled back up and bobbed her head up and down, as the other two had, and then pulled her head away.
-Report_Story #2